UrbanInstitute/sparkr-tutorials/sparkr-basics-2.md

-**Last Updated**: July 26, 2016
+**Last Updated**: July 27, 2016

 **Objective**: The SparkR DataFrame (DF) API supports a number of operations to do structured data processing.
-These operations range from the simple tasks that we used in the SparkR Basics I tutorial (e.g. counting the number of rows in a DF using `nrow`) to more complex tasks like computing aggregate data.
+These operations range from the simple tasks that we used in the [SparkR Basics I](https://github.com/UrbanInstitute/sparkr-tutorials/blob/master/sparkr-basics-1.md) tutorial (e.g. counting the number of rows in a DF using `nrow`) to more complex tasks like computing aggregate data.
 This tutorial discusses the key DF operations for processing tabular data in the SparkR environment, the different types of DF operations and how to perform these operations efficiently.
 In particular, this tutorial discusses:

 * Computing aggregations for a specified list of columns across an entire DF
 * Computing aggregations for a specified list of columns across entries of a DF that share a common identifier